roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-05 ****** byStoryTeller07© Sara kept out of the way by tidying up while trying hard not to think about what had happened yesterday and that morning.
+Sara kept out of the way by tidying up while trying hard not to think about what had happened yesterday and that morning.
 At least Harry seemed sated from all the passionate sex they had indulged in as he too kept out of the way in his room.

   She was sure he would keep their secret from his parents so all she needed to do was talk to Brian.
 He had so much influence over his friends she was sure he could bully them into not blabbing.